2016 Lithuanian parliamentary election: Results

 The election was a surprise victory for Farmers and Greens Union, which won 54 seats in the parliament, after failing to clear the electoral threshold of 5% and winning just one seat in the preceding elections.
 Including the two candidates that won their single-member constituencies as independents but ran on the party's electoral list in the nationwide constituency, this represented the largest tally by any party in Lithuania in 20 years.
 Analysts attributed the victory to the desire by the electorate to see new faces in the parliament, in light of low wages and rampant emigration.

 Homeland Union won the largest share of the vote (22.63%) and 20 mandates in the nationwide constituency, improving on their result from 2012.
 However, a disappointing performance in single-member constituencies, where they picked up only 11 seats, left the party a distant second with 31 seats, two fewer than in the previous elections.

 Government parties suffered a major setback in the elections.
 Social Democrats, who had been leading the polls consistently since the previous elections, finished third with 15.04% of the vote and 17 seats.
 Order and Justice finished with 5.72% and 8 seats (down from 7.63% and 11 seats), while Labour Party, which had led the popular vote in the elections of 2012, failed to clear the electoral threshold for proportionally allocated seats and picked up only two seats in single-member constituencies.
 The failure of government parties has been attributed to sluggish economic growth, scandals that had surfaced over the months preceding the elections and the adoption of a new labour code that was deeply unpopular with voters.

-Algirdas Butkevičius, who was serving as the Prime Minister, lost single-member constituency that he had held since 1996.
+Algirdas Butkevičius, who was serving as the Prime Minister, lost his single-member constituency that he had held since 1996.